-Within this report, PSFK describes 10 key trends along five stages of the omnichannel purchase journey with a focus on how digital connects to a bricks & mortar visit and the evolving role of the store in delivering a personalized and adaptive service, experience and transactions.
+Within this omnichannel journey design report, PSFK researchers describes 10 key trends-led strategies along five stages of the omnichannel purchase journey with a focus on how digital connects to a bricks & mortar visit and the evolving role of the store in delivering a personalized and adaptive service, experience and transactions.
 Technology and intelligent use of data underpin each of these stages with case studies from leading retailers, brands and solution providers to bring them to life.
 These findings are substantiated with marketplace research and expert insights and framed by PSFK analysis to highlight opportunities.

 Retailers are leveraging interactive digital & mobile-app displays harnessing tech like AI, AR and VR that allow shoppers to search and discover product information as well as other other relevant information to elevate their shopping experience.
 This includes adjusting in-store displays, pricing and service through biometric recognition to reflect customer profiles, loyalty accounts or unlocked rewards and promotions—creating a custom shopping experience for each visitor, at scale.Real Time Inventory

 Advancing the merchandising process by implementing next-gen technologies that allow for accurate real-time inventory, staffing, distribution and delivery adjustments as well as consumer behavior data to stock the right product at the right place and time.
 This includes leveraging purchase and in-store behavioral data to make quick pivots or anticipate shifts and be the first to market with new products that meet emerging needs.Multisensory Retail

 Leveraging scent as an added layer of an immersive experience for visitors.